MABMAT: History

 The MABMAT was developed by Mehzeb Chowdhury, a then-PhD researcher in forensic science and criminal investigations from Durham University.

 Before development of the MABMAT, Chowdhury, a Barrister-at-Law by trade, had been observing how judges study crime scenes and how new technology was being implemented into crime investigations.

 Chowdhury published an article on "The Conversation" noting how jurors are seldom allowed to visit crime scenes and the incredible difficulties that befall everyone (judges, lawyers, law enforcement and the jurors themselves) involved when they do.
 Chowdhury explained that by the time a juror visits and studies a crime scene, degradation would result in a marked difference in every aspect.
 Photography and sketching are crucial parts of gathering and using evidence but, they do not provide accurate representations of crime scenes due to the subjective nature of these methods.

 Chowdhury believes that investigators can begin to rely on new technology that is specifically designed for crime scene investigation, especially those capable of 3D imaging and virtual reality.
-Chowdhury discussed how researchers at Staffordshire University, led by Dr Caroline Sturdy Colls used virtual reality headsets and video game software to produce virtual crime scenes.
+Chowdhury discussed how researchers at Staffordshire University, led by Caroline Sturdy Colls used virtual reality headsets and video game software to produce virtual crime scenes.
 He explained how virtual crime scenes can be used as a supplement to photographs and videos of crime scenes, allowing for jurors to decide on their own which articles of evidence should be prioritized and given weight.
 He has noticed the very high prices of the virtual reality headsets such as the HTC Vive, Oculus Rift, and the PlayStation VR.
 He believes that much cheaper and more competent pieces of technology are capable of transforming pictures and videos to 3D-rendered crime scene animations.
 The flaws of crime investigation and the improvements of technology led to the creation of the MABMAT.

 According to Chowdhury, approximately fifty police departments in the United States and the United Kingdom have provided crime scene investigation data to support the MABMAT project.
 The system is expected to be tested in police departments.